Mark

 sound design: Jonáš Balcar

-Lectors: Adina Voldrábová, Aneta Bočková, Tereza Melková, Milena Raičević, Jasmína Lustigová
+Lectors:Adina Voldrábová, Aneta Bočková, Tereza Melková, Milena Raičević, Jasmína Lustigová, Savka Marenić

-For one day, a parking lot hidden under Nusle Bridge, at the corner of Oldřichova and Svatoplukova streets, was transformed into a public space for collective dreaming.
-The participants and inhabitants were invited to dream, write, draw, move, and play— exploring the space through imagination, gestures, and shared creativity.
-This participatory, performative installation is part of an ongoing artistic research project exploring how fiction and performative gestures can help reimagine and recover urban public spaces, while strengthening their communal potential.
-It follows the project Whisper in the Valley, an interactive audio walk that used the fiction of the magical Cloak to uncover hidden stories of the Nusle Valley.
+This participatory, performative installation is part of an ongoing artistic research project exploring how fiction, imagination, sound, and performative gestures can help reimagine and recover urban public spaces, while strengthening their communal potential.
+It follows the project Whisper in the Valley, an interactive audio walk that used the fiction of the magical Cloak to uncover hidden stories of the Nusle Valley — a collective walk with performers, followed by an audio story and field recordings.

-The installation is also part of the development of an upcoming book, The Fairy Cloak, a speculative fiction work that blends collective imagination, performative events, narrative, and ecological awareness.
+The installation is also part of the development of an upcoming book, The Cloak, a speculative fiction work that blends collective imagination, performative events, narrative, and ecological awareness.
 Through personal, collective, and more-than-human perspectives, the Cloak invites readers, participants, and residents into a sensory engagement with overlooked and vulnerable spaces in the Nusle Valley.
 It demonstrates how small gestures, imagination, and shared creation can transform our perception of these places.

 Performative Audiowalk: Whisper in the Valley